1. Docs

 Step 4: assemble context and reply

 On each turn, gather the stored chart, the relevant past readings, and any live calculation you need, then hand all of it to your LLM as grounded context.
-RoxyAPI supplies fresh facts (today transits, a new tarot pull); your store supplies continuity.
+RoxyAPI supplies fresh facts (today transits, a new tarot pull, today bodygraph activation); your store supplies continuity.
+Grounding the model on these verified facts, instead of letting it compute them, is what keeps it from inventing charts: see why AI chatbots hallucinate birth charts.

 const chart = await ensureChart(userId, birth); // from your store